LorinRicker/wallowa/README.md

 **fixcopyright.rb** -- Updates copyright notice lines, like "Copyright (c) year-year" and/or "Copyright © year" to a year-range ending with either the current year or a specific year as given by the `--copyrightyear=YEAR` option.
 Either modifies the source file directly (default), or for the faint-of-heart, makes a `*.*.backup` copy if `--backup` is specified.

 **how-big-is-smallest-bignum.rb** -- Determines (or discovers) the "boundary" between the largest Integer value and the smallest Bignum value on a given system/architecture, using a binary-search-like algorithm to detect the point at which the next Integer value becomes an actual Bignum value.
+This demonstration becomes irrelevant with Ruby versions from Ruby v2.4 and later, as classes FixNum and BigNum become obsolete, internalized and merged into class Integer.

 **how-big-is-smallest-bignum2.rb** -- An alternative approach to the same problem (above), this one contributed by Andrew Grimm on http://stackoverflow.com/questions/535721/ruby-max-integer (6-Jan-2012).
+This demonstration also becomes irrelevant with Ruby versions from Ruby v2.4 and later, as classes FixNum and BigNum become obsolete, internalized and merged into class Integer.

 **how-many-chords-on-piano.rb** -- This script finally answers the age-old question: "How many distinct chords can be played on the piano?", and it contains more internal comments than code, so see the source code for more information.
 Also, this particular question/issue is discussed more thoroughly here: http://therockjack.com/2014/02/17/how-long-until-we-run-out-of-notes/, which in turn leads to this: https://www.quora.com/How-long-will-it-be-until-we-run-out-of-combinations-of-notes-for-a-classical-music-composition/answer/Lorin-Ricker ...enjoy.